developer-friendly/blog/docs/posts/0007-oidc-authentication.md

     ```

 This process can numb your brain if you're new to OIDC.
 But the idea is
-straightforward: some other services keeps the username-password (GitHub
+straightforward: some other services keep the username-password (GitHub
 Actions) and will generate access token for it to authenticate to other services
 (AWS SSM).